amolsp777/PowerShell_Scripts/Windows-Related/Check Registry Value on Multiple Remote Windows Servers/Readme.md

-# PowerShell Script: Check Registry Value on Multiple Remote Windows Servers
+# Check Registry Value on Multiple Remote Windows Servers

 This PowerShell script allows you to check a specific registry value on multiple remote Windows servers.
 It connects to each server, checks the specified registry key, and retrieves the value if present.